 Confined

-We confine exotic animals in spaces more suited to humans than to wild animals.
+We confine exotic animals in spaces more suited to mannequins than to wild animals.
 We taxidermy and prettily pose animals in painted box versions of the terrain where they were captured and killed.
-We confine them in zoos where they eat and sleep in concrete bunkers instead of the verdant jungles in which they were trapped and caged.
-We squeeze animals into fenced-in fields where they have no space to forage or run.
+We squeeze animals into fenced-in fields where it’s impossible for them to forage or run.
+We confine them in zoos where they eat, sleep and pace in concrete bunkers instead of in the verdant jungles in which they were trapped and ultimately transported to “civilization”.

 Why do we do this?
 To educate our children about animals they wouldn’t ever get to see otherwise?
 Yes, but there’s also a large element of entertainment in our capturing animals and confining them in too-small spaces so we can gawk at them.
 And ultimately, capturing animals against their will is how we convince ourselves of our superiority.